youngklee/ZenPackers/zpl/converting_to_yaml.rst

   - Export zenpack to regenerate objects.xml,
   - Check that objects.xml is indeed smaller and has no rrdTemplate items
   - Finally: Re-Export the ZP if other changes were made.
+  |

 * Save the new Objects.xml

+  This only needs to be done if you development environment is not mounted/linked to your git repo.
+Otherwise skip this step.

   - Copy the new $ZP/objects/objects.xml from above to your ZP source tree
+  |

 * Remove Old Files that Are No Longer Needed:

   - remove no-longer-needed monitoring_templates.yaml
   - remove load-templates files.
+  |

 * You need to be careful that nothing breaks, but it should be really obvious breakage,

   - Try **zendmd** between each change, watching for errors
   - For example: all monitoring templates vanish or something.
   - It should not be subtle if it's not working
+  |

-*  You may wish to manually prune out at least one montioring template to convince yourself that ZPL is re-creating them at install time
+* You may wish to manually prune out at least one montioring template to convince yourself that ZPL is re-creating them at install time.

 * Though it would also be clear when you tried to export..
   Either they'd get pruned out or they would not.